adam-bondi/CP423/README.md

 ```
 Ensure the Ollama app/service is running before running generation or the diagnostic script.

-**Reproduce the full pipeline (& dataset) from scratch:**
+**Reproduce the Full Pipeline (& Dataset) From Scratch:**
 The sitemap is included in data/raw/sitemap.xml.
-Raw HTML and index files are excluded from Git because they are reconstructible.
+Raw HTML and index files are excluded from the GitHub repository because they are reconstructible.

+1. Run the following:
 ```
 python src/01_parse_sitemap.py
 python src/02_fetch_pages.py